How to Cook Skirt Steak

 How to Grill Skirt Steak

 The best way to cook skirt steak is over high heat on a grill.
-Because it’s such a thin, and potentially tough, cut, all you want to do is provide a quick sear on both sides at a high temperature.
-It is important not to overcook skirt steak.
-Unfortunately, if you usually use a meat thermometer to check the temperature, it won’t do you much good here.
+Because it’s such a thin, and potentially tough, cut, it's important a quick sear on both sides at a high temperature.
+Do not to overcook skirt steak or the texture will suffer.
+Since the steak is so thin, it's difficult to check the temperature with a thermometer.
 Instead, use your eyes and senses to judge a beautiful char on the outside and a lovely pink middle, medium rare to medium.

 Here are the simple steps to grill your skirt steak:

-3. Season your skirt steak with either salt and pepper, a dry rub, or your favorite marinade.
+- Season your skirt steak with salt and pepper, a dry rub, or your favorite marinade.
 If using a marinade, let the steak marinate for 30 minutes.

 How to Cook a Skirt Steak in the Oven